slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Courage is resistance to fear, mastery of fear — not absence of fear."
 -- Mark Twain [1835]*

-> *"Hatred is the coward’s revenge for being intimidated."
--- George Bernard Shaw [1856]*

 > *"Nothing in life is to be feared, it is only to be understood."
 -- Marie Curie [1867]*